-Jess has an awesomely chubby toddler named Monk and another little rascal on the way.
-She loves being a mom more than anything in this big, crazy world.
-She spends her time with her family in Brentwood, MD making Christmas cookies at all times of year, or else she's off hiking a trail.
+Jess has two awesomely adventurous little rascals and she loves being a mom more than anything in this big, crazy world.
+She spends her time with them in Brentwood, MD, hiking local trails or making Christmas cookies at all times of year.

 VOCALS.
 GUITARS.
 BANJO.
 SONGWRITING.
 SHENANIGANS.